 Become a Member

 Bring the documents listed below to the Kekaha CU branch or any Aloha Pacific FCU branch.
-There are seven conveniently located APFCU branches on Oahu, and one in Las Vegas, Nevada.
+There are seven conveniently located APFCU branches on Oahu, one on Maui, and one in Las Vegas, Nevada.

 - Completed Membership Application

 - Valid photo ID for each person on the account